-Almonds, pistachios, popcorn … your office desk drawer is probably already an arsenal of lower-carb snack foods.
+Almonds, pistachios, popcorn … your office desk drawer is probably already an arsenal of low-carb snack foods.
 With diabetes, these healthy snacks are crucial to combat hunger and control your blood sugar.

-If you’re bored of the same old snacks, on the other hand, it might be time to mix it up.
-Snack and meal planning help is the number one request that I receive from clients.
+But if you’re bored of the same old snacks, it might be time to mix it up.
+As a registered dietitian and certified diabetes educator, snack and meal planning help is the number one request that I receive from clients.
 Below are eight great ideas to step up your snack game with fresh foods that are satisfying and delicious.

 Remember, planning ahead is especially helpful for the workplace.
-It’s so easy to become engulfed in meetings, projects, and deadlines that we can suddenly go from “a little hungry” to “ravenous.”
-Having diabetes-friendly snacks on hand will give you a go-to when your co-worker brings in those dreaded morning donuts, afternoon pastries, or the always-present candy bowl.
+It’s so easy to become engulfed in meetings, projects, and deadlines that we can suddenly go from a little hungry to ravenous.
+Having diabetes-friendly snacks on hand will give you a healthy alternative when your co-worker brings in those dreaded morning donuts, afternoon pastries, or the always-present candy bowl.

 When it comes to choosing your snacks, think about when, how, and what you will be eating.

 Ideally, you will be hungry for snacks about two to three hours after your main meals.
-If you are hungry less than two hours after a meal, this might be a reason to evaluate if you are eating balanced meals.
-Foods high in carbohydrates and low in protein and fat tend to digest more quickly, raise our blood glucose levels, and leave us wanting more too soon.
+If you’re hungry less than two hours after a meal, you may want to evaluate if you’re eating balanced meals.
+Foods high in carbohydrates and low in protein, fiber, and fat tend to digest more quickly, raise our blood glucose levels, and leave us wanting more too soon.

 Practice mindful snacking

 Being mindful of what you eat, really thinking about what and why you are eating, makes a difference.
-The number one place my clients say they skip the mindful eating practices is in the office.
-And because 1 in 4 American adults admit to stress eating, it’s likely you’re doing it at the office when your schedule gets crazy.
+The number one place my clients say they skip mindful eating practices is in the office.
+And because over 40 percent of American adults admit to stress eating, it’s likely you’re doing it at the office when your schedule gets crazy.